La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 1.1- Traction Control System (TCS)

-The Traction Control System (TCS) of the Ford Transit is a safety system that prevents loss of control during acceleration by limiting power to the rear wheels when slipping is detected.
+The Traction Control System (TCS) of the Ford Transit is a safety system that prevents loss of control during acceleration by limiting the power sent to the rear wheels when slipping is detected.
 In short, it prevents uncontrolled skidding.
 However, its role is not to improve traction but to protect you.

 When to temporarily disable the TCS to increase traction: